bensutherland/assembly_metrics/README.md

 `01_scripts/00_utility_scripts/bam_assess.sh 02_assemblies/<output.bam>`

 ### 3. BUSCO evaluation ###
+Currently only set up via a job submission script in batches, but can be adapted to single jobs from the script shown below.
+If it is of interest to adapt this to non-job submission, please let the author(s) know and it may be possible to include.

-Using the job submission file, BUSCO can be run on multiple assemblies all found within 02_assemblies/*.fasta
+Using the job submission file, BUSCO can be run on multiple assemblies all found within `02_assemblies/*.fasta`
 To set up on your own directory, customize the following in the SLURM job file:
 * Set path to BUSCO python script
 * Set path to BUSCO lineage folder